My main area of expertise is counselling people with issues surrounding their sexuality.

 - Difficult life situations?

 All of those problems can be addressed during the treatment.
-Regain the enjoyment of being within a relationship instead of just bearing it!
+Regain the enjoyment of being alive and engaged in your relationship instead of just bearing it!

-During sessions with couples, I use methods such as the Gottman Method, intimacy exercises which are supposed to promote trust, openness and connection and Cognitive Behavioural Therapy for couples.
+During sessions with couples, I use methods such as the Gottman Method and Relational Life Therapy, intimacy exercises which promote trust, openness, and connection, and Cognitive Behavioural Therapy for couples.
 The meetings will challenge your beliefs and put you in the shoes of your partner so that you can understand each other better and overcome your differences.

 What is Sex Therapy?